Monocentris japonica: Morphology

-The pineconefish is yellow with distinct large scales outlined in black.
+The pineconefish is yellow with distinct large scutes outlined in black.
 It has light-producing organs filled with luminescent bacteria on each side of the lower jaw, the purpose of which is not known, but may help it to see at night or to attract prey.
 The fish grows to 17 cm, but is more commonly found up to 12 cm.

 Pinecone fish do not have scales, and are instead covered in scutes.
 Scutes are similar to scales and serve the same function.
 Unlike the scales of fish, which are formed from the epidermis, scutes are formed in the lower vascular layer of the skin and the epidermal element is only the top surface.
 Forming in the living dermis, the scutes produce a horny outer layer, that is superficially similar to that of scales.

 Scute comes from Latin for shield, and can take the form of: